kedacore/keda-docs/content/docs/2.13/operate/events.md

 ## CloudEvent Support (Experimental)

-### CloudEventSource Resource
+### Subscribing to events with `CloudEventSource`
-`CloudEventSource` resource now can be created in KEDA for emitting events to user's custom CloudEvent sink.
-Event will be emitted to both Kubernetes Events and CloudEvents Destination if CloudEventSource resource is created.
+`CloudEventSource` resource can be used in KEDA for subscribing to events that are emitted to the user's defined CloudEvent sink.

+> 📝 Event will be emitted to both Kubernetes Events and CloudEvents Destination if CloudEventSource resource is created.

 Here is a the schema of the `CloudEventSource` CRD:

 ```yaml
 apiVersion: eventing.keda.k8s.io/v1alpha1